hinami-chi/static/README.md

-# 🎵 osu!
-Overlay Collection
+# 🎵 Hinami's osu!
+Overlay

-A collection of custom overlays for osu! compatible with gosumemory and tosumemory.
+A minimalist custom overlay for osu! compatible with gosumemory and tosumemory.

 ## 📋 Description

-This repository contains static frontend overlays designed to display real-time information during osu! gameplay.
-The overlays integrate seamlessly with memory tools like gosumemory or tosumemory.
+This is a static frontend overlay designed to display real-time information during osu! gameplay.
+The overlay integrates seamlessly with memory tools like gosumemory or tosumemory, providing a clean and modern interface for streamers and players.

-## 🎨 Available Overlays
+## 🎨 Overlay Features

-### hinami-chi's Overlay

-An minimalist overlay designed by [hinami-chi](https://github.com/hinami-chi).

-**Features:**
+Designed by [hinami-chi](https://github.com/hinami-chi), this overlay offers:

 - 🖥️ Optimized for 4:3 resolutions
 - 🎯 Clean and modern interface
 - 📊 Real-time score, combo and HP visualization